How to Prepare for a Student Loan Payment Restart

 What this means

 When student loan payments restart after a pause, your loan servicer will begin sending bills again.
 The payment amount may be different from what you paid before, especially if you were on a plan that was discontinued (like SAVE) or if your income has changed.
+Federal law requires servicers to notify borrowers at least 21 days before the first payment is due after a pause.

 Who may be affected